Tallulah

 A long convoluted rapid with some offset ledges and a nasty pourover.
 The general line is a little to the right of center, boofing off of the first ledge, then keeping it straight to punch the holes.
 The final move is busting the diagnol ledge/hole on the right and grabbing the eddy by the cliff.
 There is a piton rock after the first boof to be avoided, land flat.
 Too far left gets you close to an undercut.
 To far right and you might get typewritered into the eddy behind the pyramid rock and into the trees.
 Most people catch an eddy at the bottom right against the cliff before making the ferry over to the river left set-up eddy for Bridal Veil.

-A good sized slide with an evil hole.
-Bridal Veil is usually scouted (and portaged) from the left bank.
+Bridal Veil is a good sized slide with an evil hole and is actually the exit to long Gaunlet rapid.
+When considered together, it could be consider one class V- rapid, but it's usually thought of as separate.
+It is scouted (and portaged) from the left bank.
 From the river left set-up eddy there is a small but sticky river wide hole to punch.
 While the top hole looks harmless, people have swum out of it and ended up swimming the entire drop.
-The standard line down Bridal Veil is to punch the top hole about 5 feet off the left bank, then hug the left bank and punch the left corner of the hole at the bottom.
-While the middle line has been run, it is generally avoided because it feeds you into the meat of the hole.
+The standard line down Bridal Veil is to punch the top hole about 5 feet off the left bank, then hug the left bank and boof over the left corner of the hole at the bottom.
+While the middle line has been run, it is generally avoided because it feeds directly into the meat of the hole.

 In case of emergency there is a trail out of the gorge at Bridal Veil on river right.